 What does that mean?
-Something different for everyone but the force that drives them all is the same.
+It is something different for everyone but the force that drives them all is the same.
 They want more freedom to explore the world, and they want to spend their time doing the things they love.
-It sounds like a fairy tale, doesn’t it?
+It sounds like a fairytale, doesn’t it?

 What are digital nomads?

-Digital nomads aren’t all young kids who had wifi in the womb either.
-There are plenty of fifty-somethings who were fed up with where they were or had life lead them down a different path.
-Lots of people who have been holding down day jobs for over thirty years make the shift to location independence.
+Digital nomads aren’t all young kids who had WiFi in the womb either.
+There are plenty of 50-somethings who were fed up with where they were or had life lead them down a different path.
+Lots of people who have been holding down day jobs for more than 30 years make the shift to location independence.

 That guy on his laptop at the local cafe might be one.
 The girl on the bike beside you at the gym might be one.
 They are everywhere.
 They blend in so readily because they are just going about their lives like normal.
 Digital nomads learn to feel comfortable living in their own unique routines.
 After all, so much of what they do is unique to their chosen lifestyle.